Wick CE Primary School

 If you would like a school place for your child to start in Reception class then you must apply to South Gloucestershire Council.
 A booklet setting out the admissions criteria for each school, together with an application form is available from school and from the council, or can be viewed at www.southglos.gov.uk (type ‘Schools Admissions’ into the search function.)
 Applications must be returned to the council, in person, by post or electronically, by the closing date each year.

 We warmly encourage any parent interested in a school place to make an appointment to visit.
+We hold open mornings in October, November and December, information regarding dates can be found on the front page of the website nearer the time.

 For parents/carers of children seeking to join the school in years other than Reception, please contact the Headteacher.
 The application will still be sent to the council but the Headteacher will be able to advise you what places are available.